bregnery/HHESTIA/README.md

 Before training the neural network, the CMS datasets must be converted into a usable form.
 To do this, see the instructions in the ``preprocess`` directory.
-After preprocessing, the files can be used to train a neural network.
-For this process, see the instructions in the ``training`` directory.
+After preprocessing, the images need to be produced with the ``jetCamera``.
+Finally, the files can be used to train a neural network.
+For training, see the instructions in the ``training`` directory.

 ## Instructions for Contributing to this Repository